-Tech Prep - In this elective class, students will be introduced to the language of medicine.
-Students will follow the curriculum recommended through Central Community College and may possibly earn Tech Prep credits.
+In this elective class, students will be introduced to the language of medicine.
+Students will follow the curriculum recommended through Central Community College and will earn HS Articulation credits through CCC if they earn an A or B from their CCHS Teacher.